MarkDuchane/UBMT/README.md

 3.)
 Pip install PySimpleGUI  (not needed)

-Alternatively, you can download the executable titled "UBMT-Windows" to test the programs functionality.
+Alternatively, you can download the executable titled "UBMT-Windows10.exe" to test the programs functionality.
 This is a revised version that will only run on Windows platform.
 It is designed a little different but still has the same concept.
 Just simply download the executable and double-click on it.